Niccolò Codazzi: Life

 Niccolò Codazzi studied along with Vicente Giner under his father Viviano Codazzi.
 He later worked in his father's workshop.
 The works of father and son during his early period are difficult to distinguish.
 He was in Rome from 1675 and lived near the church of San Macuto.
 He was one of the artists who worked on the decoration of the piano nobile (grand salon) of the Palazzo Altieri.

 Niccolò Codazzi moved to France, a move which was probably related to the fierce competition amongst painters in Rome.
 He was first in Aix-en-Provence where he collaborated with Nicolas Pinson.
 He later moved to Paris where he lived around 1681 and 1682.
 He clearly gained some notoriety in Paris since in 1681 he applied to enter the Académie royale de peinture et de sculpture.
 He was accepted thanks to Charles Lebrun's support of his candidacy.

-During his French sojourn, he received a commission by king Louis XIV of France to paint landscapes with architecture for the Grand appartement de la reine at Versailles.
+During his French sojourn, he received a commission by king Louis XIV to paint landscapes with architecture for the Grand appartement de la reine at Versailles.
 He was commissioned to paint four large architecture paintings together with the painter René-Antoine Houasse for the queen’s stairs in Versailles.